elixir7/rpi_REST_API_dummy/README.md

-# rpi_REST_API
-Used for sending and showing data on a webpage from Ultimaker 3D printers.
+# Ultimaker3 Control using Python
+Has two main parts.
+One for CRUD actions and one is a server which gets data from the machines.
 ### HEADS UP
-This is Über early development, pre pre pre alpha.
+This is Über early development, pre alpha.
 Will not work if you don't know what you are doing.